 Sadly this is gonna be my last post.
-However, I thought about sharing some of the things I have learned during these months collaborating with our school as a social media ambassador 1.
+However, I thought about sharing some of the things I have learned during these months working with our school as a social media ambassador 1.
 There are always new stories After the… Read moreThree things I have learned by working as a media ambassador!

 When thinking about your dissertation, planning is as important as writing itself!
 Having an established, albeit flexible, plan will help you focus on specific medium and long-term objectives.
 The important thing is to recognize what steps you are going to… Read moreRealistic planning for your dissertation